JaredReisinger/wordpressed/README.md

 const orders = await client.get('orders', { after: '2023-01-01' });
 ```

-... which, to me, looks _waaaaaay_ cleaner and easier than most other options available. _(Note that the namespace-specific client is not yet implemented!)_
+... which, to me, looks much cleaner and easier than most other options available. _(Note that the namespace-specific client is not yet implemented!)_

+## `wordpressed` CLI

+This package now also includes [a CLI](https://github.com/JaredReisinger/wordpressed/blob/alpha/docs/cli#readme) for generating types from a live WordPress host.

+---

-### Current roadblocks / thoughts
+## Current roadblocks / thoughts

 - The WordPress REST API discovery mechanism does not seem to provide _**any**_ response field information whatsoever.
 To me, this seems like a complete oversight.
 These response types _might_ have to be completely hand-written, which is unfortunate.
+If that is the case, I will endeavor to ensure that automatic generation of route param and arg types will not clobber the hand-written response types.

 - The namespace/route/endpoint generation is currently dependent on a WordPress instance that I can reach.
 It does not have all possible plugins/namespaces available.
 I am attempting to structure this type information in a way that it will be easy to take contributions to this library.
 I’m also hoping to make it relatively easy to create your own custom routes/type mappings for _**your**_ specific WordPress server, and provide those directly to the “standard” library, _without_ needing to necessarily contribute them back, so that you’re never stuck waiting for an update in order to handle your specific use-case.
 (Which might make possible som number of "extension pacakges" that just augment the set of available routes/types.)